kauber/garmin-rundata-ecs-app/README.md

 **RunAnalyzer** is a fully containerized **FastAPI** application deployed on **AWS ECS (EC2 launch type)** with an **S3-hosted web UI**.
 This project showcases the ability to build **scalable cloud applications**, automate infrastructure with **AWS CDK**, and integrate **Docker, ECS, and S3** in a clean architecture.
+The application generates statistics and charts when provided with the .csv file containing running activities data, that can be downloaded from the Garmin Connect website.

 ## 🚀 Features